-NEW LITE CHANGEABLE-BATTERY TRANSMITTER COLLAR #3850 with replaceable lithium battery and Behavior Circuit
+NEW LITE CHANGEABLE-BATTERY TRANSMITTER COLLAR #3850 with replaceable lithium battery

 This transmitter collar was designed for convenience.
 The collar, antenna and battery can be changed quickly in the field.
-The older #2850 model's 2-stage power has now been increased to 3-stage power, giving more kick for longer signal range.
-The new injection-molded case gives the new #3850 transmitter less weight, an improved look, and ease of repair.
+The older #2850 model's 2-stage power has been increased to 3-stage power, giving more kick for longer signal range.
+Additionally, this new #3850 transmitter is housed in an injection-molded case, giving it an improved look, less weight (5 ounces), and ease of repair.

-Each battery will last for 30 days of continuous tracking or for months when used a few hours daily two or three times a week.
+Each changeable battery will last for 30 days of continuous tracking or for months when used a few hours daily two or three times a week.
 It uses a 3.5volt SAFT lithium battery, which can be purchased from WMI or Radio Shack.
-After inserting your last battery, call us for a fresh one.
+When you insert your last battery, contact us for a fresh one.

-The new #3850 Transmitter collar weighs 4.4 ounces with battery and can be worn comfortably by small running dogs who hunt in competition.
+Because it's lighter weight (5 ounces with battery) than the #2850, this #3850 collar can be worn more comfortably by small running dogs who hunt in competition.
 The lighter weight encourages greater speed and endurance.
 At the same time, all sized dogs can wear the collar.